Hanan-Abdulwahab-Siala/CodeAnalyzer/documentation/README4.md

 ---

 **Note**
-You can modify the following line in the KCL/run_kcl_analyze.sh file, as mentioned above.
+You can modify the `KCL/run_kcl_analyze.sh` file to perform the requested task, as described in the second method and explained in the shell script.

 ---